melanke/CascadeCanvas/README.md

 /**
-* if we have an collection, it gets an element by the index */ var pokemonA = CC("Pokemon").eg(0);
+* it gets an element by the index
+*/
+var pokemonA = CC("Pokemon").eg(0);